Tag Archive for: student project

 Why did you want to take part in this humanitarian mission?

-How did you fund your humanitarian mission?
+How did you finance your humanitarian mission?

-The cost of the trip is estimated at €9,000 for all participating students.
-We received €6,000 in support from our partners.
-I also received funding from the University of Montpellier’s Fund for Solidarity and Development of Student Initiatives (FSDIE), which aims to support students with projects in various fields.
+The cost of the trip is estimated at 9,000€ for all participating students.
+We received 6,000€ in support from our partners.
+I also received funding from the University of Montpellier’s Solidarity and Student Initiative Development Fund (FSDIE), which aims to support students with projects in various fields.

 The goal during the two-week mission is to screen 2,500 children in schools in the village of Taïta, in southern Kenya.
 To make this possible, the mission is divided into several stages: